Bylaws of the Department of Biology and Biochemistry

 Section V. Meetings

 A. A departmental faculty meeting should be held as necessary, but no less than once per semester.
-Meetings may be called by the Chair or by at least four voting Faculty upon written request to the Department Chair.
+Meetings may be called by the Chair or by at least four Full-time Faculty upon written request to the Department Chair.
 A quorum (simple majority of voting faculty in residence) must be present in order to conduct business.

 B. Full-time faculty members unable to attend a meeting may vote in advance on a matter under consideration by submission of a written vote to the Chair.